lpan/lpan.github.io/_posts/2020-07-28-grinding-leetcode.md

 categories: career
 ---

-When I was in my freshman year, I hated the technical interview process simply because I did not enjoy practicing Leetcode problems.
+I have always hated the technical interview process, mostly because I don't enjoy practicing Leetcode problems.

 It is one of those dumb things in college that if you don’t do it, others will get ahead of you.
+If you want to secure those "prestigious internships", you have to grind Leetcode.

-It was hard for a college kid to accept that life is unfair.
+Convincing myself to grind Leetcode was hard.
+It was hard to accept that life is unfair.
 Why do I need to do something I don’t like to get something I want?
-In one of my technical interviews during my freshman year, the interviewer asked me if I like algorithms when he greeted me since the interview was about testing my algorithmic skill (Leetcode skill).
-I told him to his face that I hate algorithms.
-I also made sure to mention that I thought his interview process was stupid.
+In one of my technical interviews during my freshman year, as an icebreaker, the interviewer asked if I like algorithms.
+I told him to his face that I hated algorithms.
+I also made sure to mention that I believed all technical interviews were a waste of time.
 I didn’t get the job.
 Not too surprising!

 <br/>